Miranda Kwok: The Cleaning Lady

 Kwok created the American drama television series The Cleaning Lady, based on the 2017 Argentinian television show La Chica Que Limpia.
 The Cleaning Lady premiered on Fox on January 3, 2022, as a midseason entry during the 2021–22 television season.

 Warner Bros. had acquired the remake rights to the Spanish-language television series, and on October 22, 2019, it was announced that an English-language adaptation was being developed for Fox, with Kwok set to write the pilot script.
 Kwok was also attached to executive-produce with Melissa Carter and Shay Mitchell.

 On January 23, 2020, Fox gave the project a pilot order, the first for the network's 2020–21 television season, with Fox Entertainment and Warner Bros. set as co-production partners.

 The series was ultimately pushed back to the 2021–22 television season due to the COVID-19 pandemic, with Fox giving a series greenlight consisting of ten hour-long episodes on May 7, 2021.

-An official trailer for The Cleaning Lady was released on December 14, 2021, during the TCA Press Tour, in advance of the series premiere.
+The show premiered on January 3, 2022.

+On August 25, 2022, it was announced that Kwok was promoted to showrunner on The Cleaning Lady.
+On May 12, 2024, Deadline Hollywood announced that the show had been renewed for a fourth season but that Kwok and her co-showrunner and co-executive producer Jeannine Renshaw would not be returning.

+Kwok won the 2023 Gracie Award for her work writing the show's pilot episode, in the Writer Scripted – Drama (TV – National) category.

+Kwok, Mitchell, and Carter were listed in Variety magazine's 2022 TV Producers Impact List.